 Benefits of kicking off the shoes

-As Baby begins to walk, you’ll want to select a supportive shoe for him, which will protect his feet from injury or infection that can come from the outdoors.
+As Baby begins to walk, you’ll want to select a supportive shoe for them, which will protect their feet from injury or infection that can come from the outdoors.
 Still, keeping developing feet stuck inside shoes for most of the day can actually get in the way of the foot’s natural development, so plenty of barefoot time around the house and in other safe areas is also important during the day.

 Babies are constantly growing, and their feet are no exception.
 As toddlers begin to take their first steps, their feet are still being formed, and contain no fully-formed bones.
 Rather, their feet are composed of cartilage and tissue, with tendons and ligaments developing as the feet are used.
 This means that constraining these growing feet in shoes most of the time can have an impact on how they grow.
 According to the American Academy of Pediatrics, the best foot development happens when young feet spend most of their time bare.